kavindukalinga/Product-Detection-in-Densely-Packed-Scenes/README.md

 ## Challenge Overview : Product Detection in Densely Packed Scenes

 The world of retail takes the detection scenario to unexplored territories with millions of possible facets and hundreds of heavily crowded objects per image.
-This challenge is based on the [https://github.com/eg4000/SKU110K_CVPR19](SKU-110K dataset) collected from Trax’s data of supermarket shelves and pushes the limits of detection systems
+This challenge is based on the [SKU-110K dataset](https://github.com/eg4000/SKU110K_CVPR19) collected from Trax’s data of supermarket shelves and pushes the limits of detection systems